 At The Russell School we believe that with the right training and support, children can help each other to manage low level situations in the playground.
 This works really well and the children enjoy helping one-another.
 Adults are always supervising and will assist if needed.
 The children learn to respect one-another and this inclusive approach helps to boost self-esteem amongst pupils.

-Buddies from Years 4 and 5 have been trained by Mrs Warminger, the SENDCo, to support children struggling with friendship and minor conflicts in the playground.
+Peer Mediators from Years 4 and 5 have been trained by Mrs Warminger, the SENDCo, to support children struggling with friendship and minor conflicts in the playground.
 They are trained to look out for vulnerable children at playtime and provide them with support by talking and playing with them.